NACLab/ngc-learn/docs/tutorials/neurocog/traces.md

-# Trace Variables and Filtering
+# Lesson 1B: Trace Variables and Filtering

 Traces represent one very important component tool in ngc-learn as these are often, in biophysical model simulations, used to produce real-valued